Skyway-y-su-Lacayo/Project-Algo/Multiplayer Game/Game/README.txt

 BOUNCE EM UP
 Bounce em up is a 2 v 2 cooperative multiplayer top down shooter game.

+GRAPHICS
+Screenshots of Legue Of Legends 3d models (Ashe, Braum, Jayce and Mafia Braum).

 CONTROLS
 - Move around with WSAD
 - Aim with the mouse
-- Shoot with left click
+- Shoot with left click (Only "Shooter")

 MECHANICS
 There are two mandatory roles to be fulfilled by each team.

-Shooter: Shoots non lethal bullets which can bounce in the reflector's barrier.
+**Shooter**: Shoots non lethal bullets which can bounce in the reflector's barrier.
-Reflector: Reflects the non lethal bullets, making them able to harm the enemy team.
+**Reflector**: Reflects the non lethal bullets, making them able to harm the enemy team.

 WIN CONDITION
-If either the shooter or the reflector of a team are killed, the oposing team is victorious, and the game will reset.
+If either the shooter or the reflector of a team are hit by reflected bullets 4 times, the oposing team is victorious, and the game will reset.

 CONSTRAINTS
 - The game won't start until all the players are connected.